SubtleShader/ComfyUI-SubtleNodes/README.md

 <br>

-*PowerUp (DARE) Merge*
+*DARE Merge*

-Offers the DARE merge feature of A1111's [UntitledMerger](https://github.com/groinge/sd-webui-untitledmerger) extension.
-It randomly ignores parts of the weight difference between base_model and donor_model according to a dropout rate & seed, then scales and adds the remaining differences to the base_model.
+DARE merge randomly ignores parts of the weight difference between base_model and donor_model according to a dropout rate & seed, then scales and adds the remaining differences to the base_model.
 Simply adding all differences would turn the base_model into the donor_model, which would be of no benefit.

 *Drop_rate* randomly discards a percentage of weight differences between the models.
 Higher values keep less differences but amplifiy them more thus making the resulting model more distinct from the base_model.
 *Addition_multiplier* controls the strength of the added changes.
 Lower values blend more subtly, higher values increase the donor’s influence, and negative values subtract the donor’s traits.